 What kind of subscriptions are offered, and what do they cost?

-Like most publications who have kept up with modern technology, The Economist offers both a digital and a print subscription.
-Do you prefer scrolling on your phone, or flipping through paper pages?
-Both plans are discounted 25%.
+Like most publications who have kept up with modern technology, The Economist offers a digital, print, and combo subscription.
+All are on the same 12-week introductory offer and after that your discount kicks in.

 How to qualify for The Economist student pricing?